Roatán: Geography

+Roatán is a coral island.
+Situated atop an exposed ancient coral reef, it rises to about 270 m above sea level.
+The easternmost quarter of the island is separated by a 15-meter-wide channel through the mangrove forest.
+This section is called Helene, or Santa Elena in Spanish.
+Satellite islands at the eastern end are Morat, Barbareta, and Pigeon Cay.
+There is a bay on the western side of the island called West Bay.

+Most of the infrastructure is on the western half of the island.
 The most populous town of the island is Coxen Hole, capital of Roatán municipality, located in the southwest.
 West of Coxen Hole are the settlements of Gravel Bay, Flowers Bay and Keyhole Bay on the south coast, and Sandy Bay, West End and West Bay on the north coast.
 To the east of Coxen Hole are several cays, including Jesse Arch Cay, Sarah Cay, and Second Cay.
 Further to the east are the settlements of Mount Pleasant, French Harbour, French Cay, First Bight, Parrot Tree, Jonesville and Oakridge on the south coast, and Punta Gorda on the north coast.

-The easternmost quarter of the island is separated by a 15-meter-wide channel through the mangrove forest.
-This section is called Helene, or Santa Elena in Spanish.
-Satellite islands at the eastern end are Morat, Barbareta, and Pigeon Cay.

-Location

-Located near the Mesoamerican Barrier Reef, the largest barrier reef in the Caribbean Sea (second largest worldwide after Australia's Great Barrier Reef), Roatán has become an important cruise ship and scuba diving destination in Honduras.